eerieA/steam-reviews-analysis/README.md

 The largest one would be PyTorch with CUDA 118.
 I checked my `./venv/Lib/site-packages/torch/lib` and saw several large files there.
 For me the total was about 5 gb.

 The second largest probably will be the transformer models, each of which can be from ~300 mb to ~1.2 gb or more.
 The default ones are about 600 mb.

+## License
+This project is licensed under the MIT License.

+## Third-Party Licenses
+This project includes the Noto Sans CJK font, licensed under the SIL Open Font License (OFL).
+See [assets/OFL.txt](assets/OFL.txt) for the full license text.